 Prelert offers a solid REST API, which you can use to process virtually any data feed.
 Additionally, a slick dashboard allows exploring and visualizing anomalies.
 Of course, the vast majority of us are not going to implement a custom analytics solution using the API.
 And for that reason, Prelert also offers an out-of-the-box app for Splunk Enterprise, launched in early 2013.

 Anomaly Detective for Splunk extends the Splunk search language with verbs tailored for anomaly detection.
 You start with a standard Splunk search query.
 Then you choose a timeframe for baseline evaluation.
-Anomaly Detective scans data from that timeframe in order to evaluate your system's normal behavior.
+Anomaly Detective scans data from that timeframe in order to evaluate your system’s normal behavior.
 Finally, you filter search results to show only anomalies identified by Anomaly Detective.
 For example, you will be able to see unexpected log lines or unusually high event rates.
-Take a look at this video [3 minutes] for a quick walk-through of what Anomaly Detective for Splunk has to offer.

 - Product: Anomaly Detective for Splunk